sauce-archives/help/docs/tools/appium/setups/webdriverio/setup-webdriverio-basic.md

 });
 {% endhighlight %}

-Now that all of the neccessary files have been created, it is possible to run the tests.
+Now that all of the necessary files have been created, it is possible to run the tests.
 First, install the dependencies by running `npm install`.
 Next, run the tests by running `npm test`.

 In our wdio.conf.js file, we specified the mandatory capabilities `testobject_api_key` and `testobject_device`.
 Along with the mandatory capabilities we have specified, you can send over some optional ones to customize your test runs: